 On August 16, 2013, the Company entered into a definitive agreement with Compañía Inversora en Minas ("CIMINAS"), whereby CIMINAS would make a \$45,000,000 investment in Minera IRL Patagonia S.A. ("Minera IRL Patagonia") to become up to a 45% equity owner of Minera IRL Patagonia.
-The equity investment, in addition to a \$35,000,000 credit facility CIMINAS has made available to Minera IRL Patagonia, is expected to provide the financing required to develop Minera IRL Patagonia's Don Nicolás Gold Project in Santa Cruz Project, Argentina.
+In addition to the equity investment, CIMINAS entered into an agreement with Minera IRL Patagonia to provide a \$35,000,000 credit facility for the development of the Don Nicolás Gold Project in Santa Cruz Project, Argentina.